siyul-park/uniflow/docs/debugging.md

 ## Commands

-While the debugger is running, various commands can be used to efficiently perform debugging tasks.
-Below is a list of commonly used commands during the debugging process and how to utilize them.
+While the debugger is running, you can use various commands to efficiently perform debugging tasks.
+Below is a list of commonly used commands and their usage.

 ### Quit

-Use this command to exit the debugging session and return to the command line.
+Exits the debugging session and returns to the command line.

 ```sh
 (debug) quit